liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/06-copying-moving-entities/02-moving-folders-files.markdown

 Follow these steps to use `moveFolder` and `moveFileEntry` to move a folder and a file, respectively.
-Although this example does both, you can omit one operation if you don't need to perform it.
+Although this example does both, you can omit one operation if you don't need to perform it:

 1. Get a reference to `DLAppService`: